Guglielmo Pescatore & Veronica Innocenti

 From Textual Forms to Modular Content

 The result is that these narrative objects become true long sellers, to be exploited for a long time and subject to restyling for each season.
-They take on the form of a complex constellation of products, grouped around a brand (for example 24 or Lost and all the ancillary products they generated, from ARGs to books, from videogames to episodes to be seen only on mobile phones).
+They take on the form of a complex constellation of products, grouped around a brand (for example “Lost” and all the ancillary products it generated, from ARGs to books, from videogames to mobile-only content).

 From Oriented Storytelling to Universes in Expansion

-In contemporary mediascape, the textual structures have changed substantially and systems of procedural stories have now evolved into forms of storytelling much more difficult to catalog, which from the point of view of the narration may be identified with expanded universes (Carini, 2010), like that of Lost, and from the economic and industrial standpoint give rise to the system of franchising.
+In contemporary mediascape, the textual structures have changed substantially and systems of procedural stories have now evolved into forms of storytelling much more difficult to catalog, which from the point of view of the narration may be identified with expanded universes (Carini 2010), like that of Lost, and from the economic and industrial standpoint give rise to the system of franchising5.

 From the Story to the Architecture and the User’s Experience